rsdefever/resp_library/README.rst

 Credits
 ~~~~~~~

-Development of Ele was supported by the National Science Foundation
+Development of **RESP Library** was supported by the National Science Foundation
 under grant NSF Grant Number 1835874.
 Any opinions, findings, and conclusions or
 recommendations expressed in this material are those of the author(s) and do
 not necessarily reflect the views of the National Science Foundation.